anttiluode/AnttisBrain2/README.md

 ---

+## The math escaped the game

+The central rendering trick here — apparently infinite recursive reflections computed with only **four** ray bounces — turned out not to be a graphics hack but a general principle.
+Each bounce of the mirror operator both dims the image and spatially shrinks it, so the infinite reflection series provably converges, in the only norm a retina can measure, after four applications.
+Four was the mathematically correct truncation depth all along; it was just chosen by eye first.

+Stated once: *when you want unbounded recursive structure, don't simulate the structure — implement one contracting operator and truncate at the observation horizon.*

+That principle now has a life of its own as **[Horizon Net](https://github.com/anttiluode/HorizonNet)** — a weight-tied neural network that halts, per input, at the exact iteration where a Banach fixed-point bound proves (or, on unconstrained transformer blocks, measures) that computing deeper can no longer change its answer.
+Certified anytime inference, born from a hall of mirrors.
+The repo carries the full honest ledger: what's proven, what's soft, what's still a toy, and what remains to be checked against prior art.

 ## The Divergence: Trying to Build It "Like Normal"

 During development, we took a weird side step trying to make the engine work "like normal."
 We tried to force variety by writing *more code*.
 We explicitly coded 12 discrete chamber shapes (cubes, cylinders, stars, gears) using a branched shape function and finite-difference normals.
 We also abandoned surface optics and forced light rays to march through the volumetric bulk of the glass objects to calculate Snell refraction and Beer-Lambert absorption.